-- Official undergraduate and graduate transcripts: copies of all official transcripts must be mailed from the applicant’s undergraduate institution directly to the Office of Graduate Studies, Kentucky State University, Frankfort, Ky.
+- Official undergraduate and graduate transcripts: copies of all official transcripts must be mailed from the applicant’s undergraduate institution directly to the Office of the Registrar, Kentucky State University, Frankfort, Ky.
 40601.

 - An undergraduate GPA of not less than 2.70.

-- Three letters of reference from professors or employers mailed to the Office of Graduate Studies.
+- Three letters of reference from professors or employers mailed to the Office of the Registrar.

 Applicants who meet the entry requirements will be granted regular admission status by the program Admission Committee.